 Choose which account to interact as

-If you have multiple Twitter accounts connected, you will first want to select which Twitter account you want to be interacting as.
+If you have multiple Twitter accounts connected, first select which Twitter account you want to interact as.
 Click the avatar icon net to Interacting as: to switch accounts.
-This will determine what account can reply to, retweet, and otherwise interact with the messages that appear in the stream.
+This will determine what account can reply to, retweet, and otherwise interact with the messages that appear in your stream.
 To add another account, follow these instructions.

-Click on the + tab to create a new stream.
+Click on the plus icon tab in the top menu bar to create a new stream.

 Select whose tweets you'll monitor

-Next, you need to decide which group of Twitter users to target with this stream.
-We have three options for whose tweets we'll monitor:
+Next, decide which group of Twitter users to target with this stream.
+There are three options for whose tweets you can monitor: